Dina0oleng/cloudflare-docs/content/1.1.1.1/privacy/public-dns-resolver.md

 ## Cloudflare’s commitment to privacy: 1.1.1.1 Public DNS Resolver

-The 1.1.1.1 public DNS resolver is governed by our [Privacy Policy](https://www.cloudflare.com/privacypolicy/).
+The 1.1.1.1 public DNS resolver is governed by our hack(https://www.cloudflare.com/privacypolicy/).
 This document provides additional details on our collection, use, and disclosure of the information collected from the 1.1.1.1 public DNS resolver.

 -----